jshawl/peanut-butter-and-jelly/12-project-4/deployment_digital_ocean/readme.md

 ## Before Class: Create a Digital Ocean account

+maybe more strongly indicate buying a vps for this lesson is optional

 Digital Ocean only offers paid accounts, but they charge fractions of a cent per hour your server is running.
 * You can probably find a promo code online [through Google](https://www.google.com/webhp?sourceid=chrome-instant&ion=1&espv=2&ie=UTF-8#q=digitalocean+promo+code).
 * If you choose not to go with Digital Ocean for your project, feel free to delete your droplet/account after this class.